 15 December 1416 1570s BCE and CE (small caps, no periods) Double quotation marks, then single within double.
 Spaces between initials: C. S. Peirce.
-Square brackets should be used when altering a quotation for purposes of grammar or sense (as when a pronoun is replaced by its referent).
-For "see" in bibliographical references, please use the full word of the language of the manuscript; do not use v. or its equivalent.
+For "see" in note references, please use the full word of the language in which the manuscript is composed; do not use v. or its equivalent.
 Empty space before and after three-dot ellipses, thus x . . . y.
 Commas and periods within quotation marks, thus "abc," and "abc."